bigcommerce/b2b-buyer-portal/README.md

 ## ☑ Prerequisites

-Before you begin, ensure you have the BigCommerce B2B Edition App installed.
-To set up your storefront with B2B capabilities, follow the steps below:

-### Step 1: Access the Storefronts Manager
+### Step 1: Ensure you have access to the B2B edition app

+If you do not have access to the B2B edition app please reach out to your account or partner manager

+### Step 2 (optional): Access storefront manager (Only for B2B Multi-storefront and headless stores)

 After installing the B2B Edition App, go to the app's dashboard and select the 'Storefronts' section.

 <img width="200" alt="b2bNav" src="public/images/b2bNav.png">

-### Step 2: Enable B2B on Your Channel
+### Step 3: Enable B2B on Your Channel

 Choose the channel where you wish to enable B2B functionality.
 Initially, B2B features can be activated on a single channel only.

 <img width="480" alt="storefront-settings-b2b" src="public/images/storefront-settings.png">

-### Step 3: Contact Us for Additional Support
+### Step 4: Contact Us for Additional Support

 For assistance with activating the remote buyer portal or to inquire about multi-storefront support, which allows you to utilize B2B features across multiple channels, please reach out to our team at b2b@bigcommerce.com, or raise an issue right here in this repository.